Funeral Planning Checklist

 6. Decide on the order of events for the service

 You can print programs or have the funeral home print programs for you.
-Funeral programs contain the order of the service, including the names of the participants and any readings or musical pieces to be performed, as well as the copy of the obituary.
+Funeral programs contain the order of the service, including the names of the participants and any readings or musical pieces to be performed, as well as a copy of the obituary.

 Select a memorial register or guestbook and pens